khaosdoctor/my-notes/node/node-under-the-hood.md

 V8 also uses a lot of different threads to make itself faster:

 - The main thread is the one that fetches, compiles and executes JS code
-- Another thread is used for optimization compiling so the main thread continues the execution while the former is optimizing the running code
+- Another thread is used for optimisation compiling so the main thread continues the execution while the former is optimizing the running code
-- A third thread is used only for profilling, which tells the runtime which methods need optimization
+- A third thread is used only for profilling, which tells the runtime which methods need optimisation
 - A few other threads to handle garbage collection

 #### Abstract Syntax Trees